Of all the CPA firms in Kalispell does your CPA care about your business and tax issues throughout the year?

 - Does my CPA offer business and tax planning advice?

 - Does my CPA understand my industry?

-What differentiates DeShazer, Toren & Braden from other CPA firms in Kalispell?
+What differentiates DeShazer, Toren & Bailey from other CPA firms in Kalispell?
 DTB is a full-service accounting firm comprised of three certified public accountants and a support staff specializing in a wide range of areas.

 We provide tax preparation, tax planning, business valuations, business planning and budgeting, cash flow analysis, financial statement preparation, payroll and bookkeeping services.
 However, our focus is pointed at developing client relationships rather than just a once a year service.

 Most CPA firms in Kalispell provide the services mentioned above and it really boils down to the quality of work being performed and how valued you feel as a client.
 Some of the key reasons that clients switch accounting firms include the following (in no particular order):

 - The timeliness of the work product did not meet the client expectations

 - Lack of or inability to communicate between the client and the CPA

 - Lack of perceived value being provided by the CPA

 - Constant turnover of partners and/or staff with whom the client worked regularly